pazadimo/ALL-IN/README.md

 This repository contains the Pytorch\DGL implementation and the used graph embeddings in "ALL-IN: A Local GLobal Graph-based DIstillatioN Model for Representation Learning of Gigapixel Histopathology Images With Application In Cancer Risk Assessment" paper, accepted at MICCAI 2023.

 ## Note
-- Both the embeddings data and training/testing codes will be available in this repository
+- Both the embeddings data and training/testing codes will be available in this repository.
 - We are currently in the process of code and data cleaning.
 Both will be ready by the MICCAI 2023 conference.
 Stay tuned!